medusamedusa/musical_non-Markovianity/README.md

 - open the [musical_non-Markovianity.maxproj](/musical_non-Markovianity/musical_non-Markovianity.maxproj) file
   - this should launch Max and open the main patch

+Note: You can download and run Max for free without authorizing it or activating the 30 day demo.
+See limitations [here](https://support.cycling74.com/hc/en-us/articles/360049995834-Max-8-Max-7-Authorization#link-2).

 ### option 1: loading files
 - use the `click to open a file` button or drag and drop a file to the area below
   - you can load either `.txt` or `.mid` files